Pixel567/Daiet/README.md

-# Daiet — AI-Powered Nutrition Assistant
+# Daiet — AI-Powered diet app

 **Daiet** is a modern, minimalist Android application built with Jetpack Compose, designed to simplify nutrition tracking through the power of Artificial Intelligence.
 Unlike traditional counters that require tedious manual database searches, Daiet allows users to log their meals naturally and intelligently.